Filter by Category:

 Every Student Responds

+The larger and more diverse your classroom, the more challenging it can be to engage every student during whole-class instruction.
+There are always those who want to engage, and those who want to hide.
 An effective way to address this issue and foster engagement from the entire class is with “Every-Student-Responses” (ESRs).
 With this strategy, the teacher uses a variety of techniques to prompt the entire class to respond at the same time.
-Depending on the topic or skill, this could include hand signals known as “talk moves” or holding up individual “answer” cards.
+Depending on the topic or skill, this could include hand signals known as “Talk Moves” or holding up individual “answer” cards.
 The beauty of ESRs is that they keep all students on their toes, engaged and learning.